 In this book, I argue that the human brain can support four very different minds.
-Three minds represent immature states of consciousness in human beings: infancy, childhood, and adolescence.
-Only from the healthy adult brain, though, can the Grownup mind xii emerge, representing our true human nature, which is inherently spiritual.
+Three minds represent immature states of consciousness in human beings: infantile, childish, and adolescent.
+Only from the healthy adult brain, though, can the Grownup mind xiii emerge, representing our true human nature, which is inherently spiritual.
 Afflictions to our brain prevent the brain's healthy development, leaving us stuck with a damaged brain and an immature mind.
 The history of humanity records our long struggle to heal our damaged brains and grow up.

-The quadrune mind is a spiritual model of human nature that states everything we do has consequences for the advancement or obstruction of spiritual development, not only our own, but everyone else's who might be affected by what we do.
+The quadrune mind is a spiritual model of human nature that states everything we do has consequences for the advancement or obstruction of humanity's spiritual development, not only our own, but everyone else's who might be affected by what we do.
 When we lie to take advantage of someone sexually, financially, or politically, we damage our own spiritual potential, but we also impede the spiritual growth of the person we lied to, as well.
-Some people have the power to lie and take advantage of millions of others, obstructing the spiritual development of whole nations, committing acts of "antihumanization" against the masses of other human beings.
-From the quadrune mind perspective, humanity's worldly future is one with our spiritual future.
+Some people have the power to lie and take advantage of millions of others, obstructing the spiritual development of whole nations, committing acts of "antihumanization" against the victimized masses.
+From the quadrune mind perspective, humanity's worldly future is of a piece with our spiritual future.